Nonthermal electron acceleration in turbulent post-flare coronal loops: Energy-conserving GCA particle integration

-For this reason, in this work we avoid energy inconsistency in the perpendicular direction by substituting Eq~\eqref{eq:gcadmudt} with Eq.~\eqref{Wperp} in the GCA system for particle motion.
-In this way, the physics of particles remains the same but both parallel and perpendicular energy conservation are solved explicitly.
-In practice, exact magnetic-moment conservation is sacrificed in favor of energy conservation; in this paradigm, it is the quantity $u_\perp^2=(\gamma v_\perp^2)$ that is evolved at every time step, and $\mu$ is only computed as a derived quantity $\mu = mu^2_\perp/(2B)$.
-Results for this method in the Alfvén wave case are presented in Fig.~\ref{fig:AW} in the rightmost panels (b) and (d).
+In the derivation of the energy-conservation equations (\eqref{Wpar}--\eqref{Wperp}), we can observe how parallel and perpendicular motion are treated differently by the numerical algorithm.
+Parallel-energy conservation is explicitly solved in the standard GCA system (\ref{eq:gcadupardt}), while perpendicular-energy conservation is implicitly expressed by Eq.~\eqref{eq:gcadmudt} via magnetic-moment conservation, but not explicitly solved numerically.
+From a physical and analytic point of view (taking into account the appropriate approximations), Eqs.~\eqref{eq:gcadmudt} and \eqref{Wperp} are exactly the same, but numerically speaking this is not necessarily the case.
+Due to inevitable numerical approximations (e.g. interpolating quantities from the MHD grid to the particle position), it is not guaranteed that the code treats the two expressions the same way and that while solving the first, the second also remains fulfilled.
+For this reason, in this work we avoided energy inconsistency in the perpendicular direction by substituting Eq~\eqref{eq:gcadmudt} with Eq.~\eqref{Wperp} in the GCA system for particle motion.
+This way, the physics of particles remains the same, but both parallel and perpendicular energy conservation are solved explicitly.
+In practice, exact magnetic-moment conservation is sacrificed in favour of energy conservation; in this paradigm, it is the quantity $u_\perp^2=(\gamma v_\perp^2)$ that is evolved at every time step, and $\mu$ is only computed as a derived quantity, $\mu = mu^2_\perp/(2B/\kappa)$.
+Results for this method in the Alfvén-wave case are presented in Fig.~\ref{fig:AW} in the rightmost panels, (b) and (d).
 Panels (a) and (b) confront perpendicular-energy conservation before and after the new GCA implementation.
-In panel (d) we show the effect of integrating the new equation on the magnetic moment over time.
-The new approach proves efficient and, despite no longer being exactly constant, $\mu$ only oscillates very mildly, with variations of order $10^{-4}$ around the initial value.
+In panel (d), we show the effect of integrating the new equation into the magnetic moment over time.
+The new approach proves efficient, and, despite no longer being exactly constant, $\mu$ only oscillates very mildly, with variations of the order of $10^{-4}$ around the initial value.
 All other features of particle motion (trajectories, encountered magnetic-field strength, etc.) remain unchanged with respect to the original standard approach.
-While the loss of exact magnetic-moment conservation may appear concerning, we believe that this is a fair tradeoff to eliminate energy errors.
-The latter may seriously compromise the analysis of particle energization in a complex environment such as the turbulent looptop, particularly because of the strong mirror forces which must be handled accurately to avoid spurious net energization, which should only be driven by curvature and perpendicular-gradient terms.
-It is also reassuring to consider that $\mu$ is, by definition, only an approximate invariant of motion, and therefore limited variations in its value may be acceptable.
+While the loss of exact magnetic-moment conservation may appear concerning, we believe that this is a fair trade-off to eliminate energy errors.
+The latter may seriously compromise the analysis of particle energisation in a complex environment such as the turbulent looptop, particularly because of the strong mirror forces, which must be handled accurately to avoid spurious net energisation; this should only be driven by curvature and perpendicular-gradient terms.
+It is also reassuring to consider that $\mu$ is, by definition, only an approximate invariant of motion; therefore, limited variations in its value may be acceptable.